Giant spontaneous Hall effect in a nonmagnetic Weyl-Kondo semimetal

 The $\mu$SR measurements were performed at the Dolly spectrometer of the Swiss Muon Source at Paul Scherrer Institut, Villigen.
 The single crystals were arranged to form a mosaic with about 1\,cm diameter and a thickness of about 0.5\,mm, glued on top of a thin copper foil solidly clamped to a copper sample holder, thus optimally using the muon beam cross section, minimizing the background from the sample holder, and guaranteeing good thermal contact.
 Combined with active vetoing, this setup resulted in very low spurious background signals.
 A cold-finger Oxford Heliox $^3$He system combined with a $^4$He Oxford Variox cryostat was used to reach temperatures down to 250\,mK.
 By employing active compensation coils, true zero-field (ZF) conditions could be achieved during the ZF-$\mu$SR experiments.

 {\bf C. {\em Ab initio} calculations}

-We performed nonspinpolarized band structure calculations for Ce$_3$Bi$_4$Pd$_4$ based on density functional theory, treating the Ce $4f$ electrons in the open-core approximation and taking spin-orbit interaction into account.
-Weyl nodes in the $k_x$-$k_z$ plane of the Brillouin zone were identified via their Berry curvature (see the Supplementary Information for further details).
+We performed nonspinpolarized bandstructure calculations for Ce$_3$Bi$_4$Pd$_4$ based on density functional theory, treating the Ce $4f$ electrons in the open-core approximation and taking spin-orbit interaction into account.
+Weyl nodes in the $k_x$-$k_z$ plane of the Brillouin zone were identified via their Berry curvature (Supplementary Information Sect.\,\ref{SIDFT}).

 {\bf D. Model calculations}